MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/arm-template-linux.md

 This guide will allow you to use and onboard Azure VMs to Azure Arc **for demo purposes only**.
 You will have the ability to simulate a server which is deployed outside of Azure, for example, on-premises or in other cloud platforms.

 > [!NOTE]
-> It is not expected for an Azure VM to be projected as an Azure Arc enabled server. **The below scenario is unsupported and should only be used for demo and testing purposes.**
+> An Azure VM is not expected to be projected as an Azure Arc enabled server. **The following scenario is unsupported and should only be used for demo and testing purposes.**

 ## Prerequisites